triveraEafit/Full-stack-Calculator-Sezzle-/PROMPTS.md

     to its content's natural width; fixed with one added CSS rule constraining `#root`.

-13. **Submission packaging.** Requested the remaining deliverables only:
-    README, coverage report, optional Docker support, and a submission checklist — explicitly no further redesign, refactor, or new features.

-Each step's output was reviewed before moving to the next; several steps (4–8, 11–13) were verified by actually running the resulting tests/build rather than trusting generated output at face value.
+Each step's output was reviewed before moving to the next; several steps (4–8, 11–12) were verified by actually running the resulting tests/build rather than trusting generated output at face value.